 Types of Different Business Structures

 Sole Trader is the simplest of the available business structures.
 As a sole trader, you manage and operate the business under your name.
 Such structure is cheap and easy to set up.
 However, it is not very flexible and will not accommodate a growing business.
 The sole trader structure is most suitable for contractors, tradies, entertainers, home businesses, online stores, websites and most small businesses.
 The majority of small business owners in Australia are sole traders.

 A partnership is an association of two or more people who carry on business as a partnership.
-A partnership structure can be set up simply and relatively cost-effectively.
-However, there are a number of disadvantages to the structure.
-Like a sole trader structure, partners are jointly and severally responsible for the debts of the business.
-Therefore, it is important to consider who you enter into a partnership with, as all partners are equally liable for the actions of the other partners.
-A partnership should have a partnership agreement in place which sets out how the partnership is to operate.
+Setting up a partnership structure is simple and relatively cost-effective.
+However, there are several disadvantages to the structure.
+Like a sole trader structure, partners are jointly responsible for the debts of the business.
+Therefore, it is crucial to consider who you enter into a partnership with, as all partners are equally liable for the other partners’ actions.
+A partnership should have a partnership agreement in place, which sets out how the partnership operates.

-When starting a business one of the first things you should consider is which structure is going to have the best long-term benefits and reflects your future goals.
+When starting a business one of the first things you should consider is which structure will have the best long-term benefits and reflect your future goals.
 You will need to think carefully about: